dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/mongodb.md

 `Collections`: Groups of documents, similar to database tables but without a fixed schema.

-`Databases`: Containers for collections; a single MongoDB server can have multiple databases
+`Databases`: Containers for collections; a single MongoDB server can have multiple databases.

 The `dlt` converts nested data into relational tables, deduces data types, and defines parent-child relationships, creating an adaptive schema for future data adjustments.